The General Ledger

 What is a General Ledger?

 Simply put, the general ledger is a master document that summarizes all your business transactions.
 Traditionally, transactions would be recorded in a ledger by hand.
 However, many businesses today create a general ledger using a spreadsheet or accounting software.
-Your ledger may look different than it used to, but the importance of it remains the same.
+Your ledger may look different than it used to, but its importance remains the same.

 How to Record Entries in the General Ledger